hugetim/empathy-room/docs/index.md

 ### How is this different from other attempts to connect strangers online?

-You are matched only with (1) people you have invited yourself or (2) people authorized to participate by NVC trainers (of your choice).
+You are matched only with people authorized to participate by NVC trainers.
 You will be able to block anyone you do not wish to be matched with again, with the option to contact the NVC trainer who authorized their participation.

 More generally, the guiding principles of Empathy Spot are geared toward fostering a community of trust: